Acting Skills are Life Skills.

 by Sarafina Vecchio

-Any good Drama camp will teach with a positive approach and build upon unique talents that are inherit in every kid.
+Any good youth acting class will teach with a positive approach and build upon unique talents that are inherit in every kid.
 Once a student gets a taste of what it’s like to be part of a creative effort and is praised for their individual donations to the effort, the sky is the limit.
 Theatre programs enrich kids’ lives by teaching them to stand proud, take risks, make mistakes and support others.
 In turn, those kids also receive support and criticism in a trusting environment.
-Drama camps are a treasure in this regard!
+Youth acting classes are a treasure in this regard!

 A life skill that we see many adults in our daily lives lacking, the ability to work in a group to create something bigger than oneself is a huge deal.
-At Acting Studio Chicago, our Drama Camps teach the proper and positive way to give and take without giving up or taking too much control.
+At Acting Studio Chicago, our youth acting classes teach the proper and positive way to give and take, without giving up or taking too much control.
 To be guided by the sense that the end result as a whole is what everyone in a group should be striving for is incredibly important.
 It puts the focus on others rather than the self.

 The ability to understand and share the feelings of others is what studying the art of drama is all about.
 A student who understands the importance of empathy at an early age will be almost guaranteed to carry that understanding into adulthood.

 Theatre kids are usually in touch with their creative side by nature.
-A drama camp takes this talent and creates a safe space in which kids can experiment with their creativity without fear of being bullied or made to feel foolish.
+A youth acting class takes this talent and creates a safe space in which kids can experiment with their creativity without fear of being bullied or made to feel foolish.
 When creativity is encouraged, the artistic possibilities are endless!
 The arts are not the only field in which creativity is important.
 In fact, I don’t think I can point to any profession where being in touch with this skill isn’t vital!

 Problem Solving/Listening Skills